-Conduct first reading of ordinance bill no. 10-17, which amends the Salem Revised Code to allow and establish standards for accessory dwelling units in all residential zones, most commercial and industrial zones, and the Neighborhood Center Mixed-Use Zone, and direct staff to schedule a public hearing to consider the proposal.
+Schedule for public hearing Ordinance Bill No. 10-17, amending the SRC to allow and establish standards for accessory dwelling units in all residential zones, most commercial and industrial zones, and the Neighborhood Center Mixed-Use Zone.

 SUMMARY AND BACKGROUND: